Loafjet/Loafjet/README.md

 Centre | ✅ | ✅ | ❌ | ❌
 Bottom | ✅ | ✅ | ❌ | ✅

+- The above mentioned ❌ means that particular combination of animation wont be working accurately .

 ## Instructions ⚠️

 * At a time you can only use one Loaf(Simultaneous use is allowed).